2022–2023 global food crises: Chile

-The 2022 food crises have added to the mounting inflation in Chile has experienced since 2020.
+The 2022 food crises added to the mounting inflation in Chile since 2020.
 Measured by the change in the Índice de Precios al Consumidor, the (IPC) in March 2022 relative to March 2021 indicated an inflation rate of 1.9%, the highest known since October 1993.
 Bread and meat prices increased as well as those of food in general.
-Cooking oil prices have risen, with a particular brand at a Santiago supermarket experiencing a 90% price increase from April 2021 to April 2022.
+Cooking oil prices rose, with a particular brand at a Santiago supermarket experiencing a 90% price increase from April 2021 to April 2022.

 The inflation in food prices is thought to be behind an increasing number of supermarket credit cards issued in 2022 as well as increasing rates of supermarket credit card debt default.
 In April 2022, President Gabriel Boric announced a $3.7 billion economic recovery plan that included an increase in the minimum wage to help people deal with rising prices.
 Supermarkets belonging to Cencosud begun rationing cooking oil, rice and flour in late April.